 - he/she intentionally makes a materially false statement, other than those demonstrated in the first and second-degree perjury laws, which he/she does not believe to be true, under an oath required or authorized by law.
 4

 The penalties for committing perjury in Colorado can range from a few months in jail to years in prison and substantial fines.
-The penalties one could face depends on the type of perjury conviction.
+The penalties one could face depend on the type of perjury conviction.

-Under the Colorado Revised Statutes, perjury in the first degree is a Class 4 Felony, which is punishable by 2-6 years in prison and a fine ranging from $2,000-$500,000.
+Under the Colorado Revised Statutes, perjury in the first degree is a class 4 felony, which is punishable by 2-6 years in prison and a fine ranging from $2,000-$500,000.
 5

 There are several defenses attorneys have been successful in applying to perjury cases.
 Some of the most common are: